Your tenancy can be demoted if you behave antisocially, making it easier to evict you in future.

 You cannot be given a new secure tenancy.

-You can be evicted more easily on a demoted tenancy than a secure or assured tenancy.
+You can be evicted from a demoted tenancy much more easily than from a secure or assured tenancy.

 The housing association doesn't have to prove a legal reason in court.
 It just has to follow the correct procedure to evict you.